Unidocs1/sphinx_repo_manager/source/index.rst

 mobile games.
 As fellow game developers we know how much work is required to handle the sheer difficulty of shipping a product on time.

-Having experienced every kind of development problem first-hand the AcceleratXR team made it priority number one to provide a robust collection of systems and features native to the platform itself.
+Having experienced every kind of development problem first-hand the Xsolla Backend team made it priority number one to provide a robust collection of systems and features native to the platform itself.
 This focus on features first empowers teams to spend more of their time building a better product instead of worrying about basic backend infrastructure and online systems development.